-pH Concept: What are the Basics and Importance of pH concept
+What are the Basics of pH concept and its Importance?

 The nature of the solution (acidic, alkaline (or) neutral) can be represented in terms of either hydrogen ion concentration (or) hydroxyl ion concentration.
-This nature explains the pH concept.
+This naturally explains the pH concept.

 In 1909, Sorenson used a logarithmic scale for expressing the H+ concentration.
 This scale was called “pH”, Where “P” stands for ‘Power’ and ‘H’ for hydrogen ion concentration.